 This degree program provides you with the skills to pursue careers and advanced study in a variety of different fields.
-Some of our alumni work in galleries and arts organizations.
+Many of our alumni work in design firms, galleries and arts organizations.
 Others have enrolled in graduate school to study art history, anthropology, marketing and other disciplines.

-One of the programís key features is that it is interdisciplinary.
-This gives you the flexibility to explore the areas that interest you most.
+One of the programís key features is its interdisciplinarity.
+This gives you the flexibility to explore the areas that correspond to your career goals.

 The curriculum provides a broad overview of material culture and examines images for their visual properties, history and function.
-Classes taught in multiple academic departments, schools and colleges across campus offer different perspectives on:
+Courses are taught by multiple academic departments across campus and provide you different perspectives on:

-Our students frequently complete internships as part of the degree program, gaining valuable work experience and hands-on opportunities to put learning into practice.
+Our students frequently complete internships as part of the degree program, putting learning into practice while gaining valuable hands-on work experience.

 A Residents Engaged in Academic Living Community (REAL Community) brings together art majors who live on campus to enhance academic and social experiences.

-During your first few semesters, you will work on completing the collegeís core curriculum.
+During your first few semesters, youíll work on completing the collegeís core curriculum.
 The core curriculum provides a general understanding of art, design and art history.
-After completing the core requirements, you will take courses in:
+After completing the core requirements, youíll take courses in: